 11. Canaveral National Seashore

 This national seashore is located near Daytona Beach and New Smyrna Beach.
-If you are wanting to visit several of the best beaches near Disney World, these three are easy to combine together.
+If you want to visit several of the best beaches near Disney World, these three are easy to combine together.
 Comprising nearly 60,000 acres, Canaveral National Seashore is a haven for outdoor adventurers.
 Activities like camping, kayaking, canoeing, horseback riding, surfing, and hiking are among some of the best ways to explore the land.

 There are more than just inland activities, and Canaveral is home to two popular beaches.
 Apollo Beach and Playalinda Beach are both stunningly beautiful beaches, though Apollo has much less parking, so it tends to be quieter (which is a bonus for many visitors looking for a more relaxing retreat).